Here’s how to make baking powder at home! You now have one less thing to worry about running out of with this quick and easy solution.

 To make the equivalent of one teaspoon of baking powder, just mix together ¼ teaspoon of the baking soda with ½ teaspoon of the cream of tartar.
 I know, it’s a little bit confusing because that only amounts to ¾ of a teaspoon, but baking-science-wise, it does the same as 1 full teaspoon of baking powder.

+So that’s how you can make baking powder if you ever need to!
 Hope this is helpful in your baking adventures!

 MORE POSTS THAT YOU MIGHT LIKE